EwilsonS/Evan_Wilson_JavaS1/README.md

   - only code in that class and children classes have access to its protected properties.

 _Abstract_ - has at least one method that will not be implemented.
+  - all child classes must use this method but in any way they want.Abstract methods define access modifier, void, paramas.
+When abstract is implemented, the methjod signature must match.

 Standup-codebat solution vs mine. .max() & other array functions
 _________________________________________________